-1. What kinds of SEND are provided for at Bolder Academy?
+1. What types of Special Educational Needs are provided for at Bolder Academy?

 Students with all types of needs are supported at our Academy.
 We work closely with parents/carers, staff and external agencies to ensure our students make good progress and the individual needs of the students are met.
-We can make provision for learners with various needs such as Dyslexia, Dyspraxia, Speech, Language and Communication Needs, Autistic Spectrum Disorder and other learning difficulties.
+We can make provision for learners with various needs such as Dyslexia, Dyspraxia, Speech, Language and Communication Needs, Autistic Spectrum Disorder, Physical Disabilities and other learning difficulties.

-Bolder Academy also currently meets the needs of students with an Education, Health and Care plan with the following kinds of special educational need: Autistic Spectrum Disorder, Speech, Language and Communication Needs, Specific Learning Difficulties, Social, Emotional and Mental Health and Physical Disabilities.
+Bolder Academy also currently meets the needs of students with an Education, Health and Care plan with the following Special Educational Needs: Autistic Spectrum Disorder, Speech, Language and Communication Needs, Specific Learning Difficulties, Social, Emotional and Mental Health and Physical Disabilities.

-Some students with complex learning and/or medical needs can find a mainstream school environment very challenging, especially when transitioning from a primary to a secondary school setting.
+Some students with complex learning and/or medical needs can find a mainstream school environment challenging, especially when transitioning from a primary to a secondary school setting.
 Students with these difficulties might find their needs better met in a specialist school or resourced provision.
 Decisions on the admission of students with an Education, Health and Care plan are made in conjunction with the Local Authority.
-The admission arrangements for students without an Education, Health and Careplan will follow the usual school admissions procedures.
+The admission arrangements for students without an Education, Health and Care Plan will follow the usual school admissions procedures.

-2. How are students with SEND identified and their needs assessed?
+2. How are students with Special Educational Needs identified and their needs assessed?

-We aim to identify the needs of any student (whether they have a special educational need or not), on admission and monitor and review their progress throughout their time at Bolder Academy.
-If special educational needs are identified and/oradditional intervention is required, the Academy will inform the parent/carer.
+We aim to identify the needs of any student on admission and monitor and review their progress throughout their time at Bolder Academy.
+If Special Educational Needs are identified and/or additional intervention is required, the Academy will inform the parent/carer.